ftrackhq/ftrack-perforce-location/doc/source/setup.rst

 .. image:: /image/connect-publish.png

-This should result in connect reporting the successful publish
+This will result in ftrack Connect reporting a successful publish:

 .. image:: /image/connect-publish-result.png

-On the server , the component should be added to the **ftrack.perforce-scenario** location.
+The component will be added to the server’s **ftrack.perforce-scenario** location.

 .. image:: /image/connect-publish-result-server.png